October 27, 2014

 February 15, 2012

-Bryan Chu is an eight-time winning journalist who worked as a Lakers reporter for NBA.com and as a sports and criminal justice reporter for Hearst Corporation, and a Lakers columnist on Yahoo!
+Bryan Chu is a nine-time winning journalist who worked as a Lakers reporter for NBA.com and as a sports and criminal justice reporter for Hearst Corporation, and a Lakers columnist on Yahoo!
 Contributor Network.

-He will always be a journalist at heart.
 His favorite stories he has written include spending 24 straight hours with a family of nine wrestlers in Albany, NY, training with Blake Griffin in San Francisco while being berated by Frank "Hell's Trainer" Matrisciano and uncovering the story of Jeremy Lin.
-Chu will also never forget his 1-on-1 interview with Lance Armstrong and also wearing a bulletproof vest at 2 a.m. while exposing the most dangerous street in San Antonio, Tx.
+Chu will also never forget his 1-on-1 interview with Lance Armstrong and also wearing a bulletproof vest at 2 a.m. while exposing the most dangerous street in San Antonio, TX.

-Chu is also an active member of the Asian American Journalists Association and has been Vice President of the Los Angeles and Texas chapter.
+Chu is also an active member of the Asian American Journalists Association.

 Follow him: @BryanChu